morph-l2/morph-doc/docs/build-on-morph/developer-resources/node-operation/validator-node/2-run-on-host.md

 make build
 ```

-## Sync from the genesis block
+## Sync from the snapshot

 ### Config Preparation

 1. Download the config files and make data dir

 ```bash
 cd ~/.morph